-A. Initial Claims Submissions
+Claims Submissions

-Participating practitioners/providers are required to submit claims within ninety (90) days from the date of service when Molina Healthcare is the Member's primary insurance.
+Participating providers are required to submit claims to Molina with appropriate documentation and within ninety (90) days from the date of service when Molina Healthcare is the Member's primary insurance.
 All claims must be submitted within one (1) year from the date of service when Molina Healthcare is the secondary carrier when the primary carrier's filing limit is one (1) year, and within ninety (90) days of the other carrier's Explanation of Benefit (EOB).